Best hybrid SUVs and hybrid 4x4s

 The interior isn’t quite as luxurious, but it’s still beautifully built and no matter which trim level you go for, there are plenty of lovely materials and a strong list of kit.
 However, some of that equipment, such as the infotainment system, is infuriating to use.

-The 2.5-litre petrol engine and electric motor combination in the 300h redeems the NX though, because while it’s a little raucous at full throttle, it still delivers enough acceleration, sprinting from 0-62mph in 9.2 seconds.
+The 2.5-litre petrol engine and electric motor combination in the 300h redeems the NX though, and while it’s a little raucous at full throttle, it still delivers enough acceleration, sprinting from 0-62mph in 9.2 seconds.
 It’s the 48.7mpg potential with relatively low CO2 emissions of 133g/km for a mid-size premium SUV that’s even more attractive, though.
+Read our full review.

-Suzuki’s Ignis is a left-field choice, but there's a mild hybrid version available that supports the 1.2-litre petrol engine for a total of 89bhp.
+The Suzuki Ignis is a left-field choice, but there's a mild-hybrid version available that supports the 1.2-litre petrol engine for a total of 89bhp.
 It only comes in SHVS mild-hybrid form with a five-speed manual gearbox and four-wheel drive, so the Ignis has a surprising level of off-road ability.

 But it’s the 62.8mpg economy and 101g/km CO2 emissions that make this such an affordable model to run, despite permanent four-wheel drive.
 This should help in slippery conditions in winter, too.